roji/roji.github.io/_posts/2021-08-17-parameters-batching-and-sql-rewriting.md

 One last point...
 The new .NET batching API wasn't introduced just so that Npgsql could avoid parsing its SQL.
 While SQL Server does natively support multiple semicolon-separated statements in a single command (or "batch" in SQL Server parlance), there are some significant drawbacks for doing so - [read this old post for the details](https://docs.microsoft.com/en-us/archive/blogs/dataaccess/does-ado-net-update-batching-really-do-something).
 We also have good reason to believe that the MySQL provider can benefit from a better batching API as well - so  lots to look forward to.

 Oh, and thanks to [@NinoFloris](https://github.com/NinoFloris/) for some very helpful conversations on this!

+**UPDATE 2022-05-09**: Amazing timing...
+PostgreSQL 14 has introduced new syntax which breaks Npgsql's SQL parsing logic, and will probably be non-trivial to recognize properly... see [this issue](https://github.com/npgsql/npgsql/issues/4445).
+This shows what a bad idea it is for a driver to be parsing SQL.